MicrosoftDocs/win32/desktop-src/Msi/windows-installer-redistributables.md

 ms.assetid: 8491dfa6-b9be-4e37-8a61-a405c8eb0ab0
-title: Windows Installer Redistributables ms.topic: article ms.date: 05/31/2018
+title: Windows Installer Redistributables ms.topic: article ms.date: 05/19/2020
 ---

 # Windows Installer Redistributables

-The Windows Installer redistributable is a software update package.
+Windows Installer 4.5 and earlier is available as a redistributable software update package.
 See the section [Released Versions of Windows Installer](released-versions-of-windows-installer.md) to determine which products shipped versions of the Windows Installer.
 The redistributable update package for a version is made available after the release of the product that ships with a specific Windows Installer version.

+> [!NOTE]
-The Windows Installer 5.0 is part of the Windows Server 2012, Windows 8, Windows Server 2008 R2, and Windows 7.
-There is no redistributable for Windows Installer 5.0.
+> There is no redistributable for Windows Installer 5.0.
+This version is included with the OS in Windows 7, Windows Server 2008 R2, and later client and server releases (including Windows 10).

-## Obtaining the Windows Installer Redistributable
+## Obtaining the Windows Installer Redistributable (4.5 and earlier)

 -   You can find all the available Windows Installer redistributables at the [Microsoft Download Center](https://www.microsoft.com/Downloads/).
 -   The download for the [Windows Installer 4.5 redistributable package](https://support.microsoft.com/kb/942288) is available at: https://go.microsoft.com/fwlink/p/?LinkID=101159.